-A permanent employee may take the following types of paid personal leave:
+An employee may take the following types of paid personal leave:

-- Sick Leave: If they are unfit for work because of their own personal illness or injury (including pregnancyrelated illness). - Carers Leave: To provide care or support to a member of their immediate family or household, because of a personal illness, injury or unexpected emergency affecting the member.
-A member of the employee's immediate family means a spouse, de facto partner, child, parent, grandparent, grandchild or sibling of an employee; or a child, parent, grandparent, grandchild or sibling of the employee's spouse or de facto partner. - Medical Appointment Leave: To attend a medical appointment.
-It is expected wherever possible, employees schedule non-urgent medical appointments outside of normal hours of work. - Cultural Leave: In accordance with clause 20.1 Cultural Leave
+- Sick Leave: If they are unfit for work because of their own personal illness or injury (including pregnancy-related illness). - Carers Leave: To provide care or support to a member of their immediate family or household, because of a personal illness, injury or unexpected emergency affecting the member. - Medical Appointment Leave: To attend a medical appointment.
+It is expected wherever possible, employees schedule non-urgent medical appointments outside of normal hours of work. - Cultural Leave: In accordance with clause 18.1 (Cultural Leave